 When you’re ready to scale your business in Botswana, partner with Globalization Partners for efficient, streamlined hiring.

 Letting Globalization Partners take on your HR and administrative work saves you time and energy.
-Our AI-driven Global Employment Platform™ allows you to streamline complicated and time-consuming processes like international payroll setup, employment contract generation, and employee onboarding, ensuring you’ve hired talented people while complying with the law.
+Our AI-driven Global Growth Platform™ allows you to streamline complicated and time-consuming processes like international payroll setup, employment contract generation, and employee onboarding, ensuring you’ve hired talented people while complying with the law.